owncloud/ocis/docs/eos.md

 ## Troubleshooting

 Q: When running `docker-compose up -d` ocis exits right away.
-A: You can check the error code using `docker-compose ps` and investigate further by running only ocis again using `docker-compose up ocis` (without `-d` so you can see whet is going on in the foreground).
+A: You can check the error code using `docker-compose ps` and investigate further by running only ocis again using `docker-compose up ocis` (without `-d` so you can see what is going on in the foreground).
-One reason might be that the binary was already built and but does not match the container env.
+One reason might be that the binary was already built but does not match the container env.
 Try running `make clean` before running `docker-compose up ocis` so it gets built inside the container.

 Q: How do I update a service in the ocis container?
 A: 1. `docker-compose exec ocis make clean build` to update the binary